 Q. Analyse the poem The Divine Image by William Blake.

 The Divine Image” is a poem by William Blake, published in his collection “Songs of Innocence” in 1789.
+The poem discusses divine qualities such as mercy, pity, peace, and love in humans.

 It suggests that these virtues reflect God’s image within us.
 Blake proposes that recognizing these virtues in each other promotes unity and understanding, emphasizing the connection between humanity and the divine.